-In 2012, the Jefferson Program launched a new Alumni Mentoring Program that matches incoming MPP students with distinguished mentors from our alumni community.
+In 2012, the Jefferson Program launched a new Alumni Mentoring Program that matches incoming MPP students with distinguished mentors from our alumni community and board of advisors.
 Mentors provide a valuable service to their mentees, helping them identify realistic professional goals, develop a plan for achieving those goals, and understand how to thrive in a competitive professional environment.
 All incoming students are strongly encouraged to participate in this voluntary program.

 The goals of the Alumni Mentoring Program include: